About Pattonville

 The Pattonville Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Lamar County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Pattonville, Texas residents are available through the local police department and authorized providers in Lamar County.
+Fingerprinting services for Pattonville, Texas residents are available through local police (where present) and authorized providers in Lamar County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Lamar County Sheriff's Office for scheduling and fees.

 To register to vote in Pattonville, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Lamar County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Pattonville, contact the Lamar County Clerk's office for schedules and ballot information.

-Property records for Pattonville, Texas are maintained by the Lamar Tax Assessor-Collector's Office and the Lamar County County Clerk.
+Property records for Pattonville, Texas are maintained by the Lamar Tax Assessor-Collector's Office and the Lamar County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Lamar County, including parcels in Pattonville.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Lamar County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Lamar County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Lamar County offices at the county courthouse.
-The Lamar County Treasurer handles property tax payments and tax sale information.
+The Lamar County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Pattonville, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Lamar County Clerk's office issues marriage licenses and maintains marriage records for Lamar County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.